 It is proposed to change the definition of the first VCL NAL unit in an AU as below:

-A VCL NAL unit is the first VCL NAL unit of an AU (and consequently the PU containing the VCL NAL unit is the first PU of the AU) when the VCL NAL unit is the first VCL NAL unit that follows a PH NAL unit and one or more of the following conditions are true:
+If a PH NAL unit is present in a PU, let firstVclNalUnitInPic be the first VCL NAL unit that follows the PH NAL unit; otherwise let firstVclNalUnitInPic be the only one VCL NAL unit in a PU. firstVclNalUnitInPic is the first VCL NAL unit of an AU (and consequently the PU containing the VCL NAL unit is the first PU of the AU) when the VCL NAL unit is the first VCL NAL unit that follows a PH NAL unit and one or more of the following conditions are true:

 – The value of nuh_layer_id of the VCL NAL unit is less than the nuh_layer_id of the previous picture in decoding order.